GBeurier/pinard/docs/source/augmentation.rst

 - `Rotate_Translate`: Applies rotation and translation transformations to the spectra.
 - `Random_X_Operation`: Performs random X-operation on the spectra.

-In addition, the `pinard.augmentation` module provides an abstract Python class called `Augmenter`.
+In addition, the `nirs4all.augmentation` module provides an abstract Python class called `Augmenter`.
 This class serves as a base class for implementing custom data augmentation strategies.
 By subclassing `Augmenter` and overriding its methods, users can define their own augmentation techniques tailored to their specific requirements.

 The `Augmenter` class provides a consistent interface for data augmentation, allowing users to apply their custom augmentation methods to NIRS data.
-By inheriting from `Augmenter`, users can leverage the underlying functionality of the Pinard package while extending it with their own augmentation logic.
+By inheriting from `Augmenter`, users can leverage the underlying functionality of the Nirs4all package while extending it with their own augmentation logic.

-For more information on the available augmentation functions and the usage of the `Augmenter` class, please refer to the API reference documentation for `pinard.augmentation`.
+For more information on the available augmentation functions and the usage of the `Augmenter` class, please refer to the API reference documentation for `nirs4all.augmentation`.